wbamberg/library-detector-sdk/README.md

 The script does everything else.

-## Library Detector Script ##
+## Library Detector script ##

 The bulk of the script is an array of test objects, one for each library.
-Each test object contains a test function: if the function passes, the function defines various additional properties for the test object, such as a `version` property containing the library version.
-Each test also contains a chrome URL pointing to the icon associated with its library.
+Each test object contains a `test` attribute which is a function: if the function finds the library, it defines various additional properties for the test object, such as a `version` property containing the library version.
+Each test also contains a `chrome://` URL pointing to the icon associated with its library.

-The script listens to gBrowser's DOMContentLoaded event.
+The script listens to gBrowser's `DOMContentLoaded` event.
 When it is triggered, the `testLibraries` function builds an array of libraries by iterating through the tests and adding information for libraries which pass.
-There is some cleverness in here which I think is to find libraries which are loaded into iframes, without allowing duplicate elements in the list.
+There is some cleverness in here to find libraries which are loaded into iframes, without allowing duplicate elements in the list.

-Once the list is built, the `switchLibraries` function constructs a XUL statusbarpanel element for each library it found, and adds it to the box.
+Once the list is built, the `switchLibraries` function constructs a XUL `statusbarpanel` element for each library it found, populates with with the icon at the corresponding `chrome://` URL, and adds it to the box.

-Finally, it listen to gBrowser's TabSelect event, to update the contents of the box for that window.
+Finally, it listen to gBrowser's `TabSelect` event, to update the contents of the box for that window.

 # Porting #

-The widget module is a natural fit for this add-on's UI.
+The [widget](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/packages/addon-kit/docs/widget.html) module is a natural fit for this add-on's UI.
 We'll want to specify its content using HTML, so we can supply an array of icons, but it doesn't look like that will be a problem.
-The widget must display different content for different windows, so we'll use the new WidgetView object.
+The widget must display different content for different windows, so we'll use the new [`WidgetView`](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/packages/addon-kit/docs/widget.html#WidgetView) object.

 The test objects in the original script need access to the DOM window object, so we'll package those in a content script.
-In fact, they need access to the un-proxied DOM window, so they can see the objects added by libraries, so we'll need to use the experimental unsafeWindow object.
+In fact, they need access to the un-proxied DOM window, so they can see the objects added by libraries, so we'll need to use the experimental [unsafeWindow](https://wiki.mozilla.org/Labs/Jetpack/Release_Notes/1.0#Bug_601295:_Content_script_access_to_the_DOM_is_now_proxied) object.
 We'll use a page-mod to inject the content script into each page.

-So at the high level, we'll have:

-1 - a main.js which:

-* creates the page-mod to match all URLs and run scripts at window.onload (i.e. setting contentScriptWhen="end")
-* creates a widget
-* responds to messages from each of the page-mod's workers by updating a list of libraries which it will attach to the tab which corresponds to that worker
-* listens for tab events: when a tab becomes active it should update the widgetview's content
-* has some code to build the HTML content for the widget, given the information sent from the page mod's workers

-2 - a content script which keeps the existing script mostly intact, but removes the chrome:// URLs for icons, and the `switchLibraries` function, since we're now building the UI inside main.js.
-Instead, we'll add the code to send the list of libraries back to main.js.

-Finally, the existing script uses gBrowser to register event listeners and work out which tab is active, and it stores the list of libraries in the DOM.
-Content scripts don't have access to gBrowser, so we'll manage all that inside main.js.

-## Dealing with iframes ##

 If a library is loaded into an iframe, then its objects will only be added to that iframe's embedded window (I think, or something like that).
-The existing script will run for every window that generates the DOMContentLoaded event.
+The existing script will run for every window that generates the `DOMContentLoaded` event.
 It will look for libraries loaded into that window, and if it finds any, it will add the library information to that window's topmost window, via `window.top`.
 It also avoids duplicates, to ensure that each library is only added once even if it is loaded into multiple iframes that share a topmost window.

 We need to do something similar, except that we are maintaining the list of libraries in the addon code.
 So in our version the code in the content script is substantially simpler.
 The content script is executed once for every window.onload event, so it will run multiple times when a single page containing multiple iframes is loaded.
-We just make the list of all libraries in that window, and post the list to main.js using `postMessage`.
+We just make a list of all the libraries we found in that window, and post the list to main.js using `postMessage`.

 In main.js we handle the message by: fetching the tab corresponding to that worker using `worker.tab`, and adding the set of libraries to that tab's `libraries` property, avoiding duplicates.

+So at the high level, we'll have:

+1 - a main.js which:

+* creates a page-mod.
+The page-mod matches all URLs and runs scripts at window.onload (i.e. setting `contentScriptWhen: "end"`).
+It responds to messages from each of the page-mod's workers by updating a list of libraries which it will attach to the tab which corresponds to that worker.

+<pre><code>
+    pageMod.PageMod({
+      include: "*",
+      contentScriptWhen: 'end',
+      contentScriptFile: (data.url('library-detector.js')),
+      onAttach: function(worker) {
+        worker.on('message', function(libraryList) {
+          if (!worker.tab.libraries) {
+            worker.tab.libraries = [];
+          }
+          libraryList.forEach(function(library) {
+            if (worker.tab.libraries.indexOf(library) == -1) {
+              worker.tab.libraries.push(library);
+            }
+          });
+          if (worker.tab == tabs.activeTab) {
+            updateWidgetView(worker.tab);
+          }
+        });
+      }
+    });
+</code></pre>

+* creates a widget, and includes some code to build the HTML content for the widget, given the information sent from the page mod's workers.

+* listens for tab events: when a tab becomes active it should update the content of the widgetview attached to the tab's window.
+On the `ready` event, reset the list: this deals with changes in location.

+<pre><code>
+    function updateWidgetView(tab) {
+      let widgetView = widget.getView(tab.window);
+      if (!tab.libraries) {
+        tab.libraries = [];
+      }
+      widgetView.content = buildWidgetViewContent(tab.libraries);
+      widgetView.width = tab.libraries.length * ICON_WIDTH;
+    }

+    tabs.on('activate', function(tab) {
+      updateWidgetView(tab);
+    });

+    tabs.on('ready', function(tab) {
+      tab.libraries = [];
+    });
+</code></pre>

+2 - a content script which keeps the existing script mostly intact, but removes the `chrome://` URLs for icons, and the `switchLibraries` function, since we're now building the UI inside main.js.
+Instead, we'll add the code to send the list of libraries back to main.js:

+<pre><code>
+    function testLibraries() {
+      var win = unsafeWindow;
+      var libraryList = [];
+      for(var i in LD_tests) {
+        var passed = LD_tests[i].test(win);
+        if (passed) {
+          let libraryInfo = {
+            name: i,
+            version: passed.version
+          };
+          libraryList.push(libraryInfo);
+        }
+      }
+      self.postMessage(libraryList);
+    }
+</code></pre>

+    testLibraries();

-## Working Around Tooltips ##
+## Working around tooltips ##

 So far my idea had been to make the interface identical to the existing version, in which the library information is shown as a tooltip.
 So the code that built the widget content inserted `title` attributes inside the `img` icon elements, and I thought this might be enough for tooltips to work.
 But it wasn't :(.
 With Alex's help I understood that it isn't possible to have tooltips associated with elements in a widget.

 So instead, I decided to use a panel to show the library information.
-I need a content script for the widget, to listen to `mouseover` events in the widget and send a message containing the associated library information.
+I need a content script for the widget, to listen to `mouseover` events in the widget and send a message containing the associated library information:

+<pre><code>
+function setLibraryInfo(element) {
+  self.port.emit('setLibraryInfo', element.target.title);
+}

+var elements = document.getElementsByTagName('img');

+for (var i = 0; i < elements.length; i++) {
+  elements[i].addEventListener('mouseover', setLibraryInfo, false);
+}
+</code></pre>

+.
 In the event listener for this message I initially tried to display the panel: that preserves the original UI in which the library information is shown on mouseover.
 But if I do that, I can't anchor the panel to the widget and it appears in the middle of the browser window.
 So I have to use the panel that belongs to the widget and is shown on click.
+So now, in the event listener I'll just update the panel's content.

 Finally, I needed another content script to update the panel's content with the library information.
 This was a bit of a pain, and I found myself wishing for a way to set the panel's content directly, in the same way I can with the widget.
-Then would have been just a variable assignment.
+Then it would have been just a variable assignment.

 # Conclusions ##